-As a speech therapist, I get a lot of questions about what exactly it is that I do.
+As Washington DC speech pathologists, we get a lot of questions about what exactly it is that we do.

-Many people know that speech language pathologists work with children.
+Many people know that we provide speech therapy for kids.

-But what is less commonly known is that we work with adults too!
+But what is less commonly known is that we provide adult speech therapy services too!

 Common Adult Speech and Language Disorders

 Below are some common disorders that we often see in adults:

 Is a big one, and an impairment that we treat quite frequently at District Speech.
 Stuttering can make communication very difficult and may cause stress, tenseness, and avoidance of speaking.
 Our clients may get stuck on certain sounds causing repetition of that sound or prolong the sound by stretching it out.
 Blocking may also occur, which is when one has trouble getting a word out.

 Is a motor speech disorder (commonly seen in people who have experienced strokes) where the messages from your brain are not correctly going to the your muscles that produce speech, which is usually caused by brain damage.
 Our clients will often have difficulty producing sounds correctly.

 Also seen in people who have experienced strokes, is when the muscles used for speech are weak, making it difficult to produce sounds and words.
 Often one’s speech is less audible and sounds slurred.
 Weakness in the muscles is typically due to brain damage.